 There are a lot of amazing head torches on the market these days.
-I’ve only ever had two – a $5 heap of rubbish from a local camping store which lasted a couple of trips and barely lit up your hands, and one that I got off eBay, running a nice, big CREE LED.
+I’ve only ever had two – a $5 heap of rubbish from Anaconda which lasted a couple of trips and barely lit up your hands, and one that I got off eBay, running a nice, big CREE LED.

 I don’t think I’ve ever mentioned anything about the head torches, perhaps because like a lot of cheap eBay gear, I figured they’d probably not last long.